-Tricia Guidance enters her 13th season with the Broncos in 2014-15.
-She assists head coach Ben Cabell in all aspects of the program.
+Tricia Guidance is in her 14th season with the Broncos, assisting head coach Ben Cabell in all aspects of the program.

 During the 2013 regular season, the Broncos achieved their highest ranking in program history (No. 51).
 They went on to make it to the semifinals of the WCC Tennis Championship for the second year in a row.